rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 - Sailfish OS OpenRepos
 - F-Droid

 Go the the appropriate store and install the KDE Connect application on your phone.

+!!!
+Note
+    On IOS you will be notified that KDE Connect is installed using a program called `TestFlight` that Apple uses for experimental Applications.

-Follow the instructions for connecting to GSConnect.
+Open the KDE Connect application on your phone and follow the instructions for connecting to GSConnect.

 From the Settings dialog you will see all devices that have connected and their status: